Portugal D7 Visa: Income Requirements and How to Apply

 How long is the Portugal D7 visa valid?

-Portugal recently changed the D7 residence permit period, and many web pages still show the old information.
+Portugal changed the D7 permit period, and a lot of older pages still show the previous length, so this is worth getting right.

 Portugal D7 visa renewal process

-• Met the conditions of your existing residence permit and still qualify for the D7 visa.
+• Met the conditions of your current permit and still qualify for the D7

-• Have qualifying accommodation (own a home or have a rental agreement).
+• Have qualifying accommodation, either a home you own or a rental agreement

-• Transferring to another immigration permit while living in Portugal is allowed.
+• Transfer to a different residence permit while living in Portugal

 Portugal Retirement Visa